skip to content

 Members of the Public

-- Actual cost - most other copies
+• Actual cost for most other copies

-For copies of other data (more than 100 paper copies, photographs, data on a CD or DVD, data stored electronically, etc.) government may charge the actual cost for an employee to search for and retrieve the data, and to make and transmit the copies.
+For copies of other data (more than 100-page paper copies, photographs, data on a CD or DVD, data stored electronically, etc.) government may charge the actual cost for an employee to search for and retrieve the data, and to make and transmit the copies.
 Government may not charge any fee for redaction or separation of public data from not public data.

 Data Subjects

-- Actual cost
+• Actual cost

 For more information on how to calculate actual cost, please visit our page on Actual Cost or view our informational video on copy costs.